dptriani/mentari/README.md

 * `list of filters`: list of filters provided.
 When specifying filters to compute the AB magnitude, please refer to the name format in this list.
 * `SED.py`: the main module.
-* `SEDpipeline.ipynb`: a tutorial on how to use the module.
+* `tutorial.ipynb`: a tutorial on how to use the module.

 ## Functions in SED.py
 This is a python module to compute SED and AB magnitude of galaxies from tabulated mass and metal histories,